CouncilDataProject/cookiecutter-cdp-deployment/README.md

 #### Backend Infrastructure Upgrades

-Every week, your repository will automatically check the status of your infrastructure and deploy updates if needed.
+Every week, your repository will automatically check the status of your infrastructure and deploy updates as detected.

 #### Frontend Web Application Upgrades